nogibjj/int6_miniproject1/README.md

 * `githubactions`

 ## Purpose of project
 The purpose of this project is to create a python template to use for later projects.
-The file main.py contains a simple function that is tested in test_main.py.
+The file main.py contains a simple "add" function that is tested in test_main.py.
 To make sure github actions is working properly, I use a Makefile to test various parts of my code.

 ## Preparation
 1. Open codespaces